-Rectal prolapse can occur in any dog and, as the name implies, involves the rectum.
-This condition is actually the symptom of another problem and the underlying issue will need to be addressed in order to treat the prolapse.
-Knowing how to recognize this condition and how to help deal with rectal prolapse in your dog can help prevent even bigger problems from developing.Luckily, with treatment, most dogs recover fully.
+Rectal prolapse doesn't occur on its own, but is caused by another problem, so the underlying issue will need to be addressed in order to treat the prolapse and prevent recurrence.
+Knowing how to recognize this condition and what steps to take in treating it can help prevent even bigger problems from developing.Luckily, with treatment, most dogs recover fully.

-What Is Rectal Prolapse in Dogs?
+What Is Rectal Prolapse?

 Symptoms of Rectal Prolapse in Dogs